-“Your majesty,” Maya began.
+“Your Majesty,” Maya began.
 “I’ve come about a matter of some importance.”
 The older man straightened and raised his brows.
 “It seems Count Ralic had a child he neglected to mention.
 This young woman is his daughter, Chantal.”

 “No, sire,” she answered.
 “They both passed…”

-“If you please, your majesty,” Chantal broke in and curtsied again.
+“If you please, Your Majesty,” Chantal broke in and curtsied again.
 “My mother’s name was Annadel Richards.
 She and Count Ralic were married in a private ceremony at Tembar Castle.”

 “She does look like Hitrata, doesn’t she?” he asked.

 “Come here child,” Aligh called with his arms outstretched.
-She walked forward and kneeled at his feet.
+She walked forward and knelt at his feet.
 He shook his head and reached out to her with trembling hands.
 “Stand up, darling, and give your old grandfather a hug.”

 “Where have you been?” he snapped through their mental link.
 Maya’s eyes fell to the floor as she tried to think of how to respond.
 “The Wastelands!
 Tembar Castle!
 You spoke to Ralic!”he shouted in her mind.

 “Yes,” Maya thought, a sheepish expression spreading across her features as she realized too late she’d let her shield slip.
 “Don’t worry, Lanre.”